MityaKimchanskii/Git-commands/README.md

 **➡️mkdir <name>** - create folder

+**➡️git rm --chached -r . - remove everything from the staging area

 **➡️ls** - check what inside current folder

 **➡️ls -a** - to see all hidden files